Back to home

 Key Points

-The Social Affairs and Equality Commission of the Consell General has agreed to accelerate the expansion of paternity leave, reaching full parity with maternity leave at 20 weeks by 2030—three years ahead of the government's original 2033 timeline.
+The Social Affairs and Equality Commission of the Consell General has finalised key details of a phased expansion for paternity leave, reaching parity with maternity leave at 20 weeks by 2030—three years ahead of the government's initial 2033 target.

 Share the article via